tower-rs/tower/guides/inventing-service.md

 Until now, we've only talked about HTTP from the server's perspective.
 But, our `Handler` trait actually fits HTTP clients as well.
-One can imagine a client `Handler` that accepts some `Request` struct and asynchronously sends it to someone on the internet.
+One can imagine a client `Handler` that accepts some request and asynchronously sends it to someone on the internet.
 Our `Timeout` wrapper is actually useful here as well.
 `JsonContentType` probably isn't, since it's not the clients job to set response headers.